g3tsyst3m/elevationstation/README.md

 # TokenPoacher
 Poach SYSTEM tokens for fun & profit!
 We duplicate things, make twin copies, and then ride away.
+You have used metasploit's getsystem, correct?
+Well, here's a partial standalone version of that.

 Here's Johnny!!

 <b>quick rundown on commands</b>